 Oregon Department of Human Services (2017)

-Portrays the rights siblings have in foster care to live with or maintain connections with other siblings and family members.
-A Spanish-version (PDF - 557 KB) of the poster, the Bill of Rights (PDF - 152 KB) for all children in foster care, and the version for younger youth (PDF - 752 KB) are also available.
+Portrays the rights of siblings in foster care to live with or maintain connections with other siblings and family members.
+A Spanish version (PDF - 557 KB) of the poster, as well as an English (PDF - 152 KB) and Spanish (PDF - 166 KB) of the Bill of Rights are available for all children in foster care.
+The version for younger youth is also available in English (PDF - 752 KB) and Spanish (PDF - 744 KB).

 Rights and Responsibilities for Children and Youth in Foster Care (PDF - 144 KB)